centreon/centreon-documentation/en/alerts-notifications/event-console.md

 >
 > This new page aims to regroup all the experiences you can find in these
 > interfaces.
+>
+> For new installations, deprecated pages are automatically hidden.
+It is
+> possible to display them by selecting the option *Show deprecated pages*
+> in the preferences specific to each user from the menu
+> `Administration > Parameters > My Account`.

 This chapter presents the different interfaces allowing to visualize the status of resources.